 New Types of Interviews

 To better assess candidates’ soft skills, companies are introducing new types of interviews.
-Sure, they’ll still use traditional behavioral interview questions and phone screens, but companies want a better snapshot of the candidates.
+Sure, they’ll still use traditional behavioral interview questions and phone interview questions, but companies want a better snapshot of the candidates.

 Recruiters may ask for:

 - job auditions